titolins/datamuncher/README.md

 # no data parameter
 dm = DataMuncher()

+# anything else raises an ValueError
+dm = DataMuncher(df = 1)
+ValueError: df should either be a str or pd.DataFrame
 ```

 * If a filename or pandas.DataFrame was passed to the constructor, it can be later acessed by `dm.df`.